AidaSofic/HumanRights/README.md

-A desktop application with Java programming language – showing true state of the human rights in every country.
+OUR Human Rights is a desktop application with Java programming language – showing true state of the human rights in every country.
 Desktop application will tell a state of human rights (women, children, minorities etc.) in European countries.
 For the beginning for three countries:
 1. Bosnia and Herzegovina (as a non-EU country, which is in Europe geographically, but is still struggling with the transition and human rights issues, which are not a problem for the western countries anymore),
 2. Germany (as a EU country, which is among the most developed countries in the world presently) and